scds/github-pages/index.md

 This module will take around 1 to 2 hours, however feel free to work at your own pace!

 ## Land Acknowledgement
-We'd like to acknowledge that McMaster University sits on the Territories of the Mississauga and Haudenosaunee Nations, and within the lands protected by the “Dish With One Spoon” wampum agreement.
+We'd like to acknowledge that McMaster University sits on the Territories of the Mississauga and Haudenosaunee Nations, and within the lands protected by the Dish With One Spoon wampum agreement.